 The proposed project by the Goddard Group was to build a full size 1:1 replica of Star Trek’s Starship Enterprise.
 When completed the reproduction would have been as long as the Empire State Building is tall.

 Gary Goddard says in a blog post about the proposal that “It would create a new ’8th Wonder of the World’ as an iconic monument that would take its place alongside other ‘must see’ monuments in the world,”

 The ship would have cost a total of $120 million to make in 1992, with $80 million for the structure itself and $30 to $40 million for the interior and the attractions.

-“The next movie comes out and everyone forgets (about the bad movie),” Goddard said Jaffe told him.
-But if the full scale Enterprise “is not a success, it’s there forever.”
+Goddard said Jaffe compared the Enterprise to a bad movie.
+“The next movie comes out and everyone forgets (about the bad movie),” Goddard said was Jaffe’s reasoning.
+But if the full scale Enterprise “is not a success it’ll there forever.”

 Goddard feels good about that.